genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ---

 ## Pre-authentication
 Pre-authentication messages can be sent by a client without the user being logged in.
+There are four messages that can be used without being logged in.

+### Self-service password reset

+It is possible to initiate a self-service password message workflow assuming it is configured appropriately (see more [here](#selfServiceReset)).

+The message to request a self-service password reset looks like this:

+    MESSAGE_TYPE = EVENT_SELF_SERVICE_PASSWORD_RESET
+    DETAILS.USER_NAME = JohnWolf

+It is also possible to provide a RETURN_URL field as part of the details block if the URL used by the backend configuration is not suitable.

+Once this event has been triggered, the password reset link will be sent through the appropriate channels (e.g. e-mail) and the password reset action can be triggered.

+    MESSAGE_TYPE = EVENT_PASSWORD_RESET_ACTION
+    DETAILS.USER_NAME = JohnWolf
+    DETAILS.RESET_TOKEN = 1329048120a0sdf
+    DETAILS.NEW_PASSWORD = *******
+    DETAILS.INVALIDATE_ACTIVE_SESSIONS = true

+In this message sample we can identify the RESET_TOKEN field as the code provided to the user when the reset operation was requested, the NEW_PASSWORD field as the new password to be used for the user, and optionally, an INVALIDATE_ACTIVE_SESSIONS field to log out any currently logged in sessions.

-### Login preferences
+### Change password

-You must make sure that any connecting client knows the types of functionality that you have configured on the security module.
-For example, you could offer the client two ways of resetting user passwords: either via an administrator or by sending an email.
-This choice can affect how the login dialog is displayed, so it is vital that the connecting client knows this before any user logs in.
-Currently, this is the only preference published.
-#### Request
+The change password message is available whether the user is currently logged in or not.
+This is important, as the first time a user logs in their newly created one-time password will be in a PASSWORD_EXPIRED state, which will force a "Change password" workflow before they can actually log in for the first time.

+The message structure for a change password message looks like this:

-    MESSAGE_TYPE = EVENT_LOGIN_PREFS
+    MESSAGE_TYPE = EVENT_CHANGE_USER_PASSWORD
-#### Response
+    DETAILS.USER_NAME = JohnWolf
+    DETAILS.OLD_PASSWORD = *******
+    DETAILS.NEW_PASSWORD = *******

+The naming convention for the fields is also self-explanatory.

+### Logout
+A logout request can be triggered before a user has logged in, in the case limits have been set for a maximum number of user sessions.
+This message workflow allows to terminate an existing active session so a new session can be created.

+A sample message would look like this:

-    MESSAGE_TYPE = EVENT_LOGIN_PREFS_ACK
+    MESSAGE_TYPE = EVENT_LOGOUT
+    DETAILS.USER_NAME = JohnWolf
-        DETAILS.PASSWORD_RESET_TYPE = ADMIN/EMAIL
+    DETAILS.SESSION_ID = *******

 ---

 ## Authentication
-Once you have a list of preferences, you can show the correct login dialog and let the user make a login attempt.
 The password is provided in plain text, as it is expected that you will secure the connection using TLS.
 ### Login request

     MESSAGE_TYPE = EVENT_LOGIN_AUTH
     DETAILS.USER_NAME = JohnWolf
-    DETAILS.PASSWORD = FullMoon1
+    DETAILS.PASSWORD = ******

 ### Login response
-If successful:
+If successful, a message could look like this:

     MESSAGE_TYPE = EVENT_LOGIN_AUTH_ACK
     DETAILS.SYSTEM.DATE = 2014-06-18 12:27:01